TallKite/linnstrument-firmware/README.md

 DRUM PAD MODE

-The note lights become 14 3x3 mega-pads (or 10 on the LinnStrument 128) that play the 14 drum sounds from the sequencer.
+The note lights become 14 mega-pads that play the 14 drum sounds from the sequencer.
+The mega-pads can be either 2x3 or 3x3.
 Lets you roll on one note with two or more fingers.
 Accessed through the microLinn menu.

 *Details:*
 * *Set PITCH/X on, otherwise a tap that hits two pads will send two notes.
 The drum sounds won't be accidentally pitch-bent because drum pad mode filters out all pitch bends.*
 * *You can use the low row for pitch bending, restriking, etc.*
+* *If using 3x3 mega-pads on the LinnStrument 128, you only get 10 mega-pads.*
 * *The midi mode should usually be One Channel.
 (You could possibly use channelPerRow to make the 3 rows of each pad sound slightly different, for example high hat closed tightly/loosely)*
-* *The sequencer has different drum sounds for each split.
+* *The sequencer can have different drum sounds for each split.
 If you're using both splits, set the split point in between the pads.*
-* *The two pad colors are the main/accent colors of the split, so you can adjust them if you want.
+* *The two pad colors are the main/accent colors of the current split.
 If you select a custom light pattern, it will overlay the drum pads.
-So you can make the center of each pad a different color if you want.*
+So you can make the center of each 3x3 mega-pad a different color if you want.*
 * *If you use musical sounds instead of drum sounds, and enter the appropriate pitches into the sequencer, you can make a sort of marimba.*
 * *To create your own mega-pad layout, turn off Drum Pad mode, use locator CCs instead (see below) and edit one of the custom light patterns to match.*